pulumi/pulumi-hugo/themes/default/content/docs/concepts/logging.md

 ---
-title_tag: "Intro to Pulumi: Logging"
+title_tag: "Pulumi concepts: Logging"
+meta_desc: An overview of the Pulumi logging functionality used for debugging and diagnostics.
 title: "Logging"
-meta_desc: An overview of the Pulumi logging functionality used for debugging and diagnostics.
+h1: "Logging"
 menu:
   concepts:
     weight: 11